Understanding Broken Tooth Repair Cost: What You Need to Know Before Your Dentist Visit

 2. How Complexity and Tooth Location Affect Repair Costs

-The complexity of the break and the location of the tooth are major factors in determining the repair cost.
+The complexity of the break and the location of the tooth play a large role in repair costs.

 3. Why Broken Tooth Repair Costs Vary by Location